 No termination shall become effective until the Parties have complied with all Applicable Laws and Regulations applicable to such termination, including the filing with FERC of a notice of termination of this Agreement (if required), which notice has been accepted for filing by FERC.

-3.3.1 The Interconnection Customer may terminate this Agreement at any time by giving the Participating TO and the CAISO 20 Business Days written notice.
+3.3.1 The Interconnection Customer may terminate this Agreement at any time by giving the Participating TO and the CAISO twenty (20) Business Days written notice.

 3.3.2 Any Party may terminate this Agreement after Default pursuant to article 7.6.